greenforge-labs/cake/README.md

 **Declarative code generation for ROS 2 nodes**

 Cake transforms simple YAML interface definitions into strongly-typed C++ and Python ROS 2 node scaffolding.
-Define your publishers, subscribers, services, and actions in one simple file and Cake will handle the rest.
+Define your publishers, subscribers, services, actions and parameters in one simple file and Cake will handle the rest.

 Using cake, writing ROS2 nodes becomes a...  <sub>piece of cake (hehe)</sub>